IT008-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **Mode B: Adaptive (Experimental, High-Complexity Workloads)**

-⚠️ **DEFER UNTIL POST-MVP.** Adds live profiling and critical path analysis.
+⚠️ **DEFER UNTIL POST-MVP.** Extends Mode A with live profiling and critical path analysis.
 Use when:
 - Pipelines have >20 blocks
 - Block costs vary by >5× (e.g., heavy denoise vs. simple crop)
 - Willing to accept ~2-5% scheduling overhead for 10-20% throughput gain

+**Key Difference from Mode A:** Mode B **extends** Mode A's Greedy Completion Pressure with cost-aware adjustments.

 #### **Shipment Boundary Micro-Optimization**

 **Challenge:** With shipment-based execution, the pipeline completes a "mini-cycle" after each shipment (e.g., every 64 images).
-Mode B could recompute priorities/critical paths at these boundaries.
+Mode B recomputes critical paths at these boundaries.

 **Options:**